takemaru/graphillion/README.md

 Future work
 --------------------------------------------------------------------------------

-- Efficient internal data conversion
+- More efficient internal data conversion
-- Efficient search in optimization
+- More efficient search algorithms for optimization
 - Nonlinear objective functions in optimization
-- Efficient algorithm for cliques
+- More efficient algorithms for hitting sets and cliques
 - Sync the internal random seed with Python's random
 - Multithreading
 - Garbage collections